carltonwhitehead/peppercorn/README.md

 # Peppercorn

-A sweet library for querying sour st1 files
+A sweet library for parsing and querying sour st1 files

 ## Status

 Peppercorn is under development.
 File and Line classes with nearly 100% unit test code coverage are merged into master.
-You can use these to read a .st1 file and get the individual values of each line on a line-by-line basis.
+You can use these classes to read a .st1 file and get the individual values of each line on a line-by-line basis.

 ## Roadmap